 The Atlantic Coast Line Railroad Observation Bar Lounge #254 is a tavern-lounge-observation car built for the Champion in 1940-41.
 The Champion started as a daily service of the Atlantic Coast Line Railroad in 1939, competing with the Silver Meteor of the Seaboard Air Line on the New York–Florida route.
-The Atlantic Coast Line Railroad was originally a New York to Miami service.
-However, in 1941, streamlined equipment became available and the ACL railroad added another section serving Saint Petersburg and the Tampa Bay area.
+Atlantic Coast Lines trains reached Miami via the Florida East Coast Railway from Jacksonville.
+In 1941, streamlined equipment became available and the Atlantic Coast Line added another section serving Saint Petersburg and the Tampa Bay area.

-This completely restored dining car, as well as the Seaboard Air Line Coach and Tavern Car #6300, are both cars that can be reserved for birthday parties, and other events here at the Museum.
+This completely restored dining car, as well as the Seaboard Air Line Coach and Tavern Car sixty-three hundred, are both cars that can be reserved for birthday parties, and other events here at the Museum.